Pure Rubbish

-Pure Rubbish played on multiple US and UK tours and were included on the Ozzfest 2001 tour in addition to opening shows for AC/DC, Black Sabbath, Motörhead, Marilyn Manson, Slipknot, Linkin Park, Papa Roach, Disturbed, Drowning Pool, The Dictators, The Joneses, The Supersuckers, Backyard Babies, The Black Halos, Nashville Pussy, etc.
+Pure Rubbish played on multiple US and UK tours and were included on the Ozzfest 2001 tour in addition to opening shows for AC/DC, Black Sabbath, Motörhead, Marilyn Manson, Slipknot, Linkin Park, Papa Roach, Disturbed, Drowning Pool and more.

 Pure Rubbish was published in such music magazines as Rolling Stone, Spin, Billboard, Guitar World, Kerrang!, Metal Edge, Houston Press, etc. The band also appeared on MTV, VH1, and E!, including the 2002 MTV Movie Awards backing Kelly Osbourne.

 Early years (1995–2000)

 Pure Rubbish began in 1995 when brothers Derek (guitar) and Evan (drums) Dunivan were only 11 and 9 years old.
 The young Dunivan brothers were self-taught musicians and learned to play their instruments by listening to records.
 They recruited their dad Willie Dunivan on lead vocals in late 1995.
 Willie Dunivan, at 34, was already a veteran musician of the local Houston music scene with his own band Personality Crisis as well as stints in short lived bands including Cheetah Chrome Project with the former Dead Boys guitarist and Michael Bruce Band with the former Alice Cooper Band guitarist.
 Willie Dunivan's earliest bands included the 1980s rock bands Apeshit and Hip Cat's Alley and he also played drums for the Houston 1990s punk band Stinkerbell.
 A charismatic frontman and great songwriter, Willie Dunivan was responsible for launching Pure Rubbish into reality.
 Musically, the Dunivan brothers were exposed to a wide range of influences.
 Their main influences were 1960s & 1970s rock, 1970s glam, and 1970s punk rock, but also absorbed the music of 1950s rock n roll, blues, r & b, and 1950s & 1960s country.
 These influences were culled from years of sifting through Willie's huge music collection.
 The band's sound was self labeled "trash rock" and "glam punk" and was a combination of all their musical influences.

 The band's first show on December 9, 1995, was a KISS tribute concert with Personality Crisis bassist Robin Geiger completing the lineup.
 Geiger played a few more shows with the band into 1996 lending his help until the band could find a full-time bassist.
 After seeing Pure Rubbish at the Westheimer Street Festival Morgan "Donor" Thompson at 14 years old was recruited to fill the bass position in summer 1996.
 Later that year Derek broke his arm and the band went on a temporarily hiatus.